dump247/aws-mock-metadata/README.md

                  # credential discovery.
 region=us-east-1 # Optional.
 Not generally necessary since IAM and STS
                  # are not region specific.
 Default is us-east-1.
+mfa_secret=...   # Optional.
+Base32 encoded virtual MFA device secret.
+                 # If set, the metadata server will generate OTP codes
+                 # internally instead of showing a prompt.
+The secret
+                 # is provided when setting up the virtual mfa device.

 [metadata]
 host=169.254.169.254 # Optional.
 Interface to bind to.
 Default is